 ROSEN, A LEADING LAW FIRM, Encourages Establishment Labs Holdings Inc. Investors to Inquire About Securities Class Action Investigation – ESTA

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Establishment Labs Holdings Inc. (NASDAQ: ESTA) resulting from allegations that the Company may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Establishment Labs Holdings Inc. ESTA resulting from allegations that the Company may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Establishment Labs securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.